> The Copper Family > Songs > Hard Times of Old England

 Hard Times of Old England

 Hard Times of Old England is an 18th century song from the repertoire of the Copper Family.
 A 1955 recording of Ron Copper made by Peter Kennedy was published in 1963 on their EFDSS LP Traditional Songs From Rottingdean and was included in 2001 on their early recordings compilation, Come Write Me Down, and in 2006 on the anthology Anthems in Eden.
 Another Copper Family recording from 1998 is on their CD Coppersongs 3: The Legacy Continues.
-Billy Bragg and The Young Coppers with Eliza Carthy and Simon Emmerson sang Hard Times of Old England Retold in 2007 on The Imagined Village’s eponymous first album, The Imagined Village.
+Billy Bragg and The Young Coppers with Eliza Carthy and Simon Emmerson sang Hard Times of Old England Retold in 2007 on The Imagined Village’s eponymous first album, The Imagined Village, and the Young Coppers sang it in 2008 on their CD Passing Out.

 The Taverners Folk Group sang The Hard Times of Old England in 1974 as the title track of their Folk Heritage album Times of Old England.
-They noted:
+This track was also included in 2022 on the Folk Heritage anthology Before the Day Is Done.
+They noted on their album:

 The well known cycle of economic wealth to economic gloom, involving the rise and fall of industries and the collapse of trading markets, with a few wars and natural disasters thrown in for good measure, means that a labourer or tradesman of today could sing this song with as much feeling as could his ancestors a century ago.
 Hard Times is one of those songs that can be related to any period of British History within the last two hundred years.
 The war referred to for instance, could be the Napoleonic War or the Second World War—the sentiment expressed would suit both ages.